HDFGroup/datacontainer/docs/osdc_tips.md

 * Delete all VMs with `{STRING}` in their name

         nova delete $(nova list | cut -d " " -f 4 | grep {STRING} | tr '\n' ' ')

+* List all VMs not in the running state

+        nova list | grep -v Running

 Full user guide is at: http://docs.openstack.org/cli-reference/content/.